Ganil151/Devops/3-Advanced/08-Enterprise-Cloud/02-Networking-VPC/README.md

 ### Traffic Flow & Geolocation
 Routing policies based on user location or endpoint health.

+## 🔒 Zero Trust Networking Patterns
+As enterprise networks grow, the traditional "hard shell, soft interior" model is no longer sufficient.

+### VPC PrivateLink (Interface Endpoints)
+Instead of using VPC Peering (which opens the whole CIDR), use **PrivateLink** to expose a specific service (NLB) in one VPC as a local IP in another VPC.
+This is the ultimate "Least Privilege" for networking.

+### Identity-Aware Proxy (IAP)
+Use services like **AWS Verified Access** or **Google IAP** to eliminate the need for traditional VPNs.
+Access to internal applications is granted based on user identity and device health, rather than just IP address.

+### Micro-segmentation
+In Kubernetes or Enterprise Cloud, use **Security Groups** and **Network Policies** to ensure that even within a single subnet, a Web server can *only* talk to a DB server on a specific port, and nothing else.

 ## Network Troubleshooting & Analysis

 ### Reachability Analyzer